 We planned 6 wonderful bus trips for 2020, but the Covid-19 Pandemic has changed everything.
 We cancelled the March trip to the Tonto National Forest.
 Everyone that signed up got a full refund.
-We have now cancelled our May trip to the Grand Canyon, and the July trip to Hoover Wilderness.
+We have now cancelled our May trip to the Grand Canyon, the July trip to Hoover Wilderness, the August trip to Yosemite, the September trip to Channel Islands and Zion in October.

 Hopefully, a vaccine will be developed soon, and we will be able to safely travel together again.